EQIQs/mcp-server/README.md

 # @eqiqs/mcp-server

-MCP server launcher for [EQIQs](https://eqiqs.com) — bring Enneagram, MBTI, Big Five and 18 more frameworks into Claude, ChatGPT and any other Model Context Protocol client.
+MCP server launcher for [EQIQs](https://eqiqs.com) â€” bring Enneagram, MBTI, Big Five and 18 more frameworks into Claude, ChatGPT and any other Model Context Protocol client.

 ## Remote (recommended)